daithioc95/MS1/README.md

  - In addition to the usual sections a portfolio website contains, I wanted to use an interactive map as a statement piece to showcase CSS skills and provide information on my international experience.

 ### Structure Plane
+The structure plane is the next stage which outlines how to projects sections and features will fit into the website.
+While anticipating the text-heavy nature potfolio websites can be, my objective for this plane was to provide the content to the user in an interactive and easy to digest manner.

 #### Design Process
   - I decided on the interactive map feature for large screens only as using a small screen would be difficult to select specific points on the map.
   - When searching for potential maps on pxhere.com, I can accross a treasure island like map which suited the feature aestetically.
   - Using the lightest and darkest colors from the map, I input this to https://mycolor.space/ to generate a 3 color gradient and thats when I choose a teal-like #5FFBF1 as my primary site color.
+  - This color was used as the header font color thoughout.
+  - Paragraph font was a standard black color throughout.
-  -Other features I decided on were a progress bar for skills, I took inspiration for thing for the mini-project as it is a great was to visually portray my skills.
+  - Other features I decided on were a progress bar for skills, I took inspiration for thing for the mini-project as it is a great was to visually portray my skills.
+  - Font Awesome Icons were used thoughout the website to provide more infomation on sections and links.

 ### Skeleton Plane
 Once the sections and features of the website is identified, the skeleton plane can begin.
 This plane focuses on the arrangement of the sections and features of the website.